 Weekly meetings will be taking place with Mr Doodes, Mr Chapman and Mr Turner, to determine the week’s level, considering advice from the DfE, PHE and any relevant local information.
 Changes to response levels will be communicated directly with parents and here on our hub.

-- Pupils will not be able to come onto the School site until 8am, at which point they will need to go directly to their registration room or relevant muster points at the Junior Schools.
+- Pupils will continue to not be able to come onto the school sites until 8am, at which point they will need to go directly to their registration room, or other dedicated area.
+Key worker parents of pupils at King’s Hawford will be able to drop their children off from 7.30am, however.

-- Most work will be submitted by online in the senior school.
+- Most work will be submitted by online in the senior school and equipment will not be shared between pupils, other than when appropriate cleaning or quarantining has taken place.

 - Pupils not involved in co-curricular activities after school will need to be supervised in year group bubble locations in the senior school.

-We will run five groups at King’s St Alban’s: Nursery, Pre-Prep, Years 3 and 4, Year 5 and Year 6.
+We will continue with year group ‘bubbles’ at King’s St Alban’s, which consists of five groups at King’s St Alban’s: Nursery, Pre-Prep, Years 3 and 4, Year 5 and Year 6.

-Children will stay in their groups and so whole school activities such as assemblies will not happen for now.
+Children will stay in their bubbles and so whole school activities such as assemblies will not happen for now.

 Due to the restrictions of running five groups, we will not quite be able to offer our usual wraparound provision.
 School will open at 8am and children will need to be picked up by 5.30pm.